Early Highways

 US 6 Comes In

-US 6 passing the Red Elephant Mill
+US 6 passing the Red Elephant Mill in Lawson (right), 1964 |

 But there were several events all related to the Great Depression that would pave (literally) the way for US 6 to be extended through Clear Creek County and through the rest of Colorado.
 February 24, 1936, the ailing Colorado & Southern Railway applied to the Interstate Commerce Commission for abandonment of their Clear Creek line, from Golden to Silver Plume via Idaho Springs and Georgetown, and its Black Hawk spur, to be replaced by "rapid truck service" (16).
 In April 1940, the Colorado Highway Department began planning a new route over the former tracks, between Georgetown and the Victory Highway (US 40) near Lawson (17), with construction slated to finish by that summer.
 This section of highway was simple, but the other section, through Clear Creek Canyon west of Golden, would languish in controversy for another ten years before being constructed (look for a Clear Creek Canyon story here in the future, as it's too long a saga to get into here).
 What's strange about this routing is that, years before this, the county had built Alvarado Road, running along the south shore of Clear Creek from Georgetown to Lawson, but the state still chose to build the new right-of-way.